thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## How do server-side web applications manage information?

 Imagine you're building a web application for movie fanatics called Movie Junkies.
-The product development team has determined that a true movie fanatic must be able create a `movie` entity.
+The product development team has determined that a true movie fanatic must be able create a `movie` entity using the web app.
 After all, a user can't retrieve information that doesn't exist.
 Therefore, your first job will be to build a server-side web application that can handle the following RESTful HTTP request.

 ```shell
 http POST moviejunkies.com/movies title=Frozen duration=102 rated=PG genre=Animation is3D=true releasedAt='2013-11-27 00:00:00 UTC' score=7.6
 ```

-Additionally, the product development team has determined that a true movie fanatic must also be able read a `movie` entity.
+Additionally, the product development team has determined that a true movie fanatic must also be able read a `movie` entity using the web app.
 After all, a user can't create information and never look at it again.
 Therefore, your second job will be to augment the same server-side web application with the ability to handle the following RESTful HTTP request as well.

 ```shell
 http GET moviejunkies.com/movies/1